aniketwattamwar/AWS-Flask/README.md

 app.py contains the flask code.
 The application authenticates the user credentials by matching the password with database password.

 You can find the video explaining everything on the channel HackerShrine: https://www.youtube.com/watch?v=NR9QkgsEjck

+Folder: RDS-MySql
+This will allow you to connect your MySql Workbench with AWS and store data in the database using Flask.
+When you run the app.py file, you will a form that the user needs to fill, once done the details in the form will stored in the database that you can view it from you workbench.
+It will also read the details entered from the database and display it back on the frontend.